maikelbos0/VDT.Core.Blazor.GlobalEventHandler/src/VDT.Core.XmlConverter/README.md

     CommentConverter = new CustomCommentConverter() });

-var newXml = converter.Convert(xml);
+var result = converter.Convert(xml);

 ```

-Above example document will result in the following XML:
+Above example will result in the following XML:

 ```
 <Data>